mpcsb/testing_branch/_posts/2021-06-09-model_based_simulation.md

 ---
 title: Model based simulations
 excerpt: "2021-06-09 — Bayesian decision making applied to sales opportunities"
+last_modified_at: 2025-10-30
 header:
   overlay_image: /assets/images/bayesian_simulation/header.jpg
+tags:
+  - bayesian
+  - simulation
+  - decision-making
+  - uncertainty
 share: true
 subscribe: true
 comments: true

 ---

-## Motivation
+This note walks through a simple but realistic case where Bayesian logistic regression helps simulate pricing scenarios — a model based way to explore sales decisions.

+## Why use Bayesian regression for model based simulations?

-In this post, we’ll build a simple model and use it to simulate a few scenarios.
+In this post, we’ll build a simple probabilistic model and use it to simulate a few scenarios.

 Linear models handle noisy observations well — they stay focused on the main signal instead of chasing small fluctuations.
 Bayesian regression adds key advantages: we can encode domain knowledge as priors, quantify uncertainty directly from the posterior, and express results as probabilities rather than p-values or arbitrary confidence intervals.